Toward an affordable density-based measure for the quality of a coupled cluster calculation: Introduction

+for fully iterative CC methods with truncation of the cluster operator being the only approximation (e.g. CCSD, CCSDT, CCSDTQ, ...).
+The reader is referred to the literature for the unrelaxed density expressions for CC methods including approximate iterative corrections\cite{gauss_analytic_2000,matthews_analytic_2020} or perturbative corrections\cite{Scuseria1991,lee_analytic_1991,watts_open-shell_1992,watts_coupledcluster_1993,matthews_analytic_2020}.
+Statistically\cite{jmlm337} DAD was found to be most similar to ${\cal T}_1$ among all the other diagnostics.

 The unique feature of DAD is that, unlike other diagnostics, it can act as a gauge for systematic improvement of the coupled cluster level for a given system.
 However, while a clear link existed within a given system between DAD and remaining error in the correlation energy, energy-based diagnostics were disappointingly dissimilar.
+(A density-based measure for the closeness of truncated CC solutions to exact solutions was proposed in Ref.\citenum{Ganyecz2025_CCSD_distance}, but it obviously presupposes the availability of an (almost) exact solution.)

-In the present paper, we shall propose an NO-based diagnostic that not only can be used to gauge successive improvements of the level of theory (and unlike DAD is not specific to CC), but also creates a bridge with energy-based diagnostics.
+In the present paper, we shall propose a series of diagnostics based on the changes to the Matito correlation measures between successive levels of theory.
+These diagnostics not only can be used to gauge convergence with respect to the treatment of nondynamical correlation (and unlike DAD are not specific to CC), but also create a bridge with energy-based diagnostics.

+A brief remark is perhaps in order at the end of this introduction.
+Matito and coworkers\cite{Matito2025} distinguish between static correlation \textrm{measures} and \textrm{diagnostics}.
+Two criteria they impose for the latter are (a) strict size-intensivity and (b) insensitivity to `dilution' by the presence of large moieties with predominantly dynamical correlation effects (such as long alkane chains, multiple water molecules,...).
+By this restrictive definition, only $n_\mathrm{HOMO}$, $n_\mathrm{LUMO}$, $I_\mathrm{ND}^\mathrm{max}$, $D_1$, $D_2$, and such would qualify as `diagnostics'.